duplesJuan/SecuriTree/README.md

 Please note that a MYSQL server instance should be installed and running on the user PC.
 The credentials for the DB should be set up by the user in the config.ini file.

-The business logic is mostly based in Python 3.6.
+The business logic is mostly based in Python 3.6 (can be downloaded from [here](https://www.python.org/downloads/)).

 Python Requirements are (however most are part of the Python Standard library) -
 * getpass